-Youth Engagement for Youth as Artists
+Youth + Social Change for Youth as Artists

 Creating any kind of art, making any kind of art, or demonstrating any kind of art can allow youth as artists to change the world.
 Youth artists can entertain people, share social messages, create momentum and build support for changing the world, and otherwise transform their lives and the lives of others in countless ways.

-Ways Youth Engagement Happens through Art
+Ways Youth + Social Change Happens through Art

 Graffiti Art — Youth who create graffiti art can contribute to the social life of their communities and world.
 Their art can happen in small or large spaces, public or private places and in many forms, including spray painting and otherwise.
 The messages they share can be political, cultural, educational and otherwise.

 Slam Poetry — Slam poetry pits young people in competition with others in a celebration of art, expression and community involvement.
 When they share social messages, political purposes and youth voice, youth slam poets can provide communities with powerful messages, authentic feedback and meaningful contributions.

 Youth as Actors — Before becoming engaged on stage, youth actors may have to go through rigorous training and education to become actors.
 Finding their voices through theater can allow youth to express themselves in ways they’ve never known.

 Tools for Youth + Social Change through Art

 Education — Art cannot be trained.
 Instead, all forms of art can require intensive study, deep and critical feedback, and thoughtful reflection on one’s craft.
 Youth who learn to learn about the Arts can benefit their own skills and build the culture of their communities through education.